-Clean Eating Chocolate Nut Butter Frosting
+Chocolate Peanut Butter Frosting

-- 1 cup creamy peanut butter, no sugar added
+- 1 cup creamy peanut butter (no sugar added)

-- 1 cup non-fat, plain Greek yogurt
+- 1 cup plain Greek yogurt

-- 1/2 cup honey
+- ½ cup honey

-- 1/4 cup unsweetened cocoa powder
+- ¼ cup unsweetened cocoa powder

-- 3 teaspoons pure vanilla extract
+- 3 tsp. pure vanilla extract

 - Blend everything together in a large mixing bowl until you have a creamy frosting.

-Note: If you want a heavier chocolate flavor, you can stir in 2 extra tbsp. of cocoa powder and a little extra honey to offset the bitterness of the the cocoa.
+- Note: If you want a heavier chocolate flavor, you can stir in 2 extra tbsp. of cocoa powder and a little extra honey to offset the bitterness of the the cocoa.
 Just add to taste.